What Is Myofunctional Therapy?

 In a nutshell – Myofunctional Therapy is a specialized form of therapy that focuses on your orofacial muscles to make sure everything is working together.

 A patient may be a candidate for therapy if they suffer from Orofacial Myofunctional Disorders (OMDs) which are disorders of the muscles and functions of the face and mouth.
 OMDs may affect, directly and/or indirectly; breastfeeding, facial skeletal growth and development, chewing, swallowing, speech, occlusion, temporomandibular joint movement, oral hygiene, stability of orthodontic treatment, and facial esthetics (source: AOMT).

 Why Would Someone Need Myofunctional Therapy?

 The goal of Oral Myofunctional Therapy is to treat Orofacial Myofunctional Disorders (OMDs) with myofunctional therapy exercises.
-Some OMD symptoms that you may notice are mouth breathing, having an open bite where the teeth don’t close, blocked nasal passages that results in problems with breathing or even snoring and sleep apnea.
-OMDs can also impact breast feeding, skeletal growth, eating (especially those that are picky eaters that only want easy to chew foods) and speech.
-In most instances, Myofunctional Therapy is a piece of the puzzle in the journey to help prepare you for other treatments like a Functional Lingual Frenuloplasty.
+Some OMD symptoms that you may notice are mouth breathing, having an open bite where the teeth don’t close, blocked nasal passages that result in problems with breathing or even snoring and sleep apnea.
+OMDs can also impact breastfeeding, skeletal growth, eating (especially those that are picky eaters that only want easy to chew foods) and speech.
+In most instances, OMD Therapy is a piece of the puzzle in the journey to help prepare you for other treatments like a Functional Lingual Frenuloplasty.

 Myofunctional Therapy Benefits

-If you or someone you know is mouth breathing then Myofunctional Therapy can help them properly nasal breathe.
+If you or someone you know is mouth breathing then Oralfacial Myofunctional Therapy can help them properly nasal breathe.
 Mouth breathing can have a negative impact on your overall health since nasal breathing is responsible for warming, filtering and humidifying the air.
 In children this can be even more detrimental since this affects skeletal growth that can affect the appearance of their face, teeth and overall posture.
-Myofunctional therapy helps both children and adults develop the proper habits to facilitate nasal breathing.
+Myofunctional Therapy helps both children and adults develop the proper habits to facilitate nasal breathing.